-Democrats pressure Biden to review US sanctions on Venezuela
+Democrat adds pressure on Biden to review Venezuela sanction

 About 4% of total diesel supplies in Venezuela were shipped to Cuba since January 2020, all of it domestically produced and of a poorer quality than the imported fuel, according to consultancy Gas Energy Latin America.

-Murphy has emerged as a Democrat more willing to engage with Maduro than close Biden ally Sen. Bob Menendez, the chairman of the Senate Foreign Relations Committee.
+Murphy has emerged as a Democrat more willing to question the effectiveness of sanctions than close Biden ally Sen. Bob Menendez, the chairman of the Senate Foreign Relations Committee.

 Feliciano Reyna, head of the Caracas-based aid group Accion Solidaria, which focuses on HIV/AIDS treatment and medical relief activities, said lifting the ban would hopefully unfreeze relations between the Maduro government and the opposition.